 But local rivalries aside, if there's any kind of brown cheese on the breakfast or lunchtime buffet table, its fans will make a beeline for it whatever its origin.
 I'm not normally in that queue, but I think you've cottoned on to that by now.

 The most common brand you'll find is Gudbrandsdalsost, marketed by Tine as the ‘original' brown cheese.
-It's made from a mix of goat's and cow's milk, with a history that can be traced back more than 150 years.
+It's made from a mix of goat's and cow's milk, with a history that can be traced back a long time.
+More about that later.
 Tine describes the taste as 'rounded and full-bodied'.

 For a lighter taste, try Fløtemysost, made only with cow's milk.
 This is perhaps the best introduction to brunost, if you're unsure whether you'll appreciate the sharpness of the stronger products.